 Hedging against Electricity Price Volatility

 The situation worsened in 2022.
 The outbrake and persistance of the War in Ukraine caused a surge in fossil fuel prices.
 As a result, fossil fuel accounted for 90% of the rise in the average electricity costs worldwide, with natural gas accounting for more than 50%.
 This was mainly due to substantial or even total cuts in Russian gas supplies in many EU countries.
-Consequently, in Europe, the average wholesale electricity prices in the first half of 2022 became three times higher compared to the previous year.
+As a result, in Europe the average wholesale electricity prices in the first half of 2022 became three times higher compared to the previous year.
 And in the second half, they exceeded the related average between 2019 and 2021.

 Offsetting the Rise in Electricity Demand